Testing Methodology

 Scoring is awarded in batches based on the table below.

-As an Amazon Associate, Ethos Partner, Obsessed Garage Partner, and Carzilla Partner I earn from qualifying purchases.
+As an Amazon Associate, Ethos Partner, Obsessed Garage Partner, Diamond ProTeech, and Carzilla Partner I earn from qualifying purchases.
 You don't have to purchase the specific items I'm linking to in order to help the channel at no added cost to you!